bereal/sitemon/README.md

 ## Design overview

-* The service is built as a single Python package, but producer and consumer can be run separately by different command-line tools.
+* The service is built as a single Python package, but producer and consumer can be run separately by different command-line arguments.

 * Site data is stored into a single table, which keeps the latest status for each site: url, response code etc.